-"Both The award-winning Steep Hill and The Strait have a great selection of independent boutiques, shops and eateries to enjoy."
+"Both the award-winning Steep Hill and The Strait have a great selection of independent boutiques, shops and eateries to enjoy"

-Photo by lincolnshire.org
+Photo by Pixabay

 As Steep Hill widens into The Strait, you will find shops selling antiques and Fair Trade goods.